Vlad-Andr/taxi-service/README.md

   - Business Logic(service);
   - Presentation - for viewing result;

-# Technologies
- - DAO layer was created with JDBC API and following SOLID rules.
- - The service layer consists of two parts: Servlets, responsible for receiving requests and giving responses and Filters, providing a security function.
-   This layer also includes custom annotations and an injector that implemented by Reflection API.
- - The presentation layer displays responses as JSP pages.

 # Technologies that was used:
-DAO and Service layers: Java, JDBC, Servlets, Reflection API
+DAO and Service layers: Java, JDBC, Servlets, Reflection API following by SOLID rules

 Presentation layer: JSP, JSTL, HTML, CSS